Multimodal self-supervised learning for lesion localization: Introduction

 In medical research and practice, accurate classification of diseases is just the initial step in diagnosis; more crucial is the precise localization of the disease.
 High-precision localization capabilities of models not only enhance doctors' confidence in them but can also reduce biases and errors in the diagnostic process \cite{saporta2022benchmarking}.
 However, in deep learning research based on medical imaging reports, precise localization of diseases remains a significant challenge.
 This challenge primarily arises from the clear absence of location-level labels.
-Additionally, given the individual differences in doctors' writing habits, descriptions in medical reports may vary.
 Current research tends to rely on global features for implementing contrastive learning \cite{zhang2022contrastive,wu2023medklip}, but this method often lacks semantic granularity, thus overlooking detailed information.
 To overcome this problem, some research methods have been improved by aligning words with local regions of the image \cite{huang2021gloria,boecking2022making}.
 However, since the meanings of words vary in different contexts and circumstances, the semantic scope they represent is often limited and cannot precisely capture the complete meaning of pathological descriptions.
 Furthermore, local features in images typically reveal characteristics directly related to pathology, such as shape, size, and texture.
 Using words alone to align with these features is inappropriate.
 As shown in Fig. 1, complete sentences can often match the local features of an image more accurately and demonstrate richer semantic connections.
 Currently, deep learning methods based on medical imaging reports still face issues of insufficient precision and accuracy in disease localization, prompting the need for more in-depth exploration and research.